Last Updated : Nov 26,2018

 • In some stores, arrowroot can be found in the form of fresh whole root, labeled as Tse Goo or the Chinese potato.

-• The starch is primarily used as a thickener in many foods such as puddings and sauces.
+9 Uses of Arrowroot Flour 1.
+Arrowroot flour is a starch that is primarily used as a thickener in many foods such as puddings and sauces.

-• The whole root can be used in recipes too.
+5. The whole root can be used in recipes too.
 The papery layer should be peeled off before the root is boiled or fried.
-It can be prepared into chips, flavoured with salt and/or spices.
+It can be prepared into chips, flavored with salt and/or spices.

-• Lack of gluten in arrowroot flour makes it useful as a replacement for wheat flour in baking.
+7. Lack of gluten in arrowroot flour makes it useful as a replacement for wheat flour in baking.
+Gluten free breads like Buckwheat and Quinoa Bread can be made with arrowroot flour.

 • In the case of flour, it can be stored in an airtight container in a cool and dry place away from humidity and direct sunlight.